-Frailty and pre-frailty status based on the 'Fried frailty phenotype' and the FRAIL scale was derived for participants attending the 30-year re-examination of the BRHS using information drawn from the questionnaire and the physical examination.33 The Fried frailty phenotype components included a) unintentional weight loss defined as \geq 5% decrease in self- reported weight which was reported to be unintentional; b) weakness defined as being in the lowest quintile of the distribution for grip strength; c) low physical activity was assessed using self-report questions on being less or much less active than an average man, or participating in active sport and endurance activities; d) exhaustion was defined as participants reporting not to be feeling full of energy; and e) slow walking speed was defined as being in the lowest quintile of the distribution of walking speed.
-Scores on the FRAIL scale were computed using information on exhaustion, weight loss, resistance, ambulation, and illnesses.
+Frailty and prefrailty status based on the Fried frailty phenotype and the FRAIL scale was derived for participants attending the 30-year reexamination of the BRHS using information drawn from the questionnaire and the physical examination.33 The Fried frailty phenotype components included (1) unintentional weight loss defined as $\geq 5\%$ decrease in self- reported weight, which was reported to be unintentional; (2) weakness defined as being in the lowest quintile of the distribution for grip strength; (3) low physical activity was assessed using self-report questions on being less or much less active than an average man, or participating in active sport and endurance activities; (4) exhaustion was defined as participants reporting not to be feeling full of energy; and (5) slow walking speed was defined as being in the lowest quintile of the distribution of walking speed.
+Scores on the FRAIL scale were computed using information on exhaustion, resistance, ambulation, illnesses, and weight loss.
 Measurements of exhaustion and weight loss were the same for the Fried frailty phenotype and the FRAIL scale.
 Ambulation was computed using information on the ability to walk more than 200 yards.
-Resistance using information on the ability to climb a flight of 12 stairs.
+Resistance was based on information on the ability to climb a flight of 12 stairs.
 Participants were considered to have multiple illnesses when they reported having a history of at least 5 out of 11 total illnesses, including hypertension, diabetes, cancer, chronic lung disease, heart attack, heart failure, angina, asthma, arthritis, stroke, and kidney disease.
-Participants were considered to have a positive history of chronic lung disease when they reported being prescribed bronchodilators (British National Formulary code 3.1) and had FEV1/FVC<0.70.34 For both, the Fried frailty phenotype and the FRAIL scale, presence of three or more components was defined as frailty, and presence of one or two as pre-frailty.
+Participants were considered to have a positive history of chronic lung disease when they reported being prescribed bronchodilators (British

+National Formulary code 3.1) and had forced expiratory volume in 1 second/forced vital capacity <0.70.34 For both, the Fried frailty phenotype and the FRAIL scale, presence of 3 or more components was defined as frailty, and presence of 1 or 2 as prefrailty.

-Outcome measures of disability and falls derived from the questionnaire completed in 2014.
+Outcome measures of disability and falls were derived from the questionnaire completed in 2014.
 Information on all-cause mortality was obtained from death certificates.
 Disability was defined as mobility limitations and measured using information on difficulties going up or down stairs, or walking 400 yards.
 Falls were assessed using self-reported information on whether participants experienced falls during the previous year.
-Statistical Analysis